Comparison of wave-structure interaction dynamics of a submerged cylindrical point absorber with three degrees of freedom using potential flow and computational fluid dynamics models: Numerical model based on the incompressible Navier-Stokes equations

 and are in deep water regime $d/\lambda > 0.5$.

-The diameter of the buoy with relative density $\rho_s/\rho_w = 0.9$ is taken to be $D = 0.16$ m.
+The diameter of the buoy with relative density $\rho_{\text{s}}/\rho_{\text{w}} = 0.9$ is taken to be $D = 0.16$ m.
 The PTO stiffness and damping coefficients are taken as $k_{\text{PTO}} = 1995.2$ N/m and $b_{\text{PTO}} = 80.64$ N$\cdot$s/m, respectively.
-The initial submergence depth of the disk is $d_s = 0.25$ m.
+The initial submergence depth of the disk is $d_{\text{s}} = 0.25$ m.
 Three grid resolutions corresponding to coarse, medium, and fine grids are used to simulate the heave dynamics of the buoy.
 The spatiotemporal resolutions for the three simulations are tabulated in Table~\ref{tab_grid_resolution}.
 Fig.~\ref{fig_heave_resolution} compares the vertical center of mass displacement (heave motion) as a function of time for the three grid resolutions.
-The results suggest that the medium grid resolution is sufficient to resolve the WSI dynamics adequately.
+The results suggest that the medium grid resolution \REVIEW{with approximately 20 cells per diameter of the buoy, 150 cells per wavelength, and 5 cells per wave height} is sufficient to resolve the WSI dynamics adequately. \REVIEW{We use this resolution to simulate the rest of the CFD cases considered in this paper.}